-Sight fishing in water which is slightly stained, is challenging.
+Sight fishing in water that is slightly stained, is challenging.
 But fish can still be spotted by concentrating on the shallows.
-It is also worth keeping an eye out for raising trout.
+It is also worth keeping an eye out for rising trout.
 If you can see the ring, chances are you can concentrate in that area to see exactly where the trout is holding.

 In large rivers, smaller side channels or backwaters often flow clearer.
 Making them a prime sighting fishing locations.